 Residents who have lived in Magnolia Woods for several decades remember a different environment than that which exists today.
 Our yards and streets were once much shadier and cooler than they are now.
 Many more large shade trees graced our yards from the beginning of the neighborhood because the people who chose to live here wanted to live in a forest not a cow pasture and took pains to preserve as many trees as possible.
 There was a “forest ethic”, an understood value of trees shared by those early residents.

-Over time a series of hurricanes, Betsy, Andrew, Katrina and Gustav took their toll on our magnificent trees.
-Old age and disease have, too.
-Many of the original residents have passed away or moved, replaced by a new generation unaware of the forest ethic of Magnolia Woods.
+Over time a series of hurricanes, Betsy, Andrew, Katrina and Gustav took their toll on many of our magnificent trees.
+Old age and disease have taken their toll, as well.
+Many of the neighborhood’s original residents have passed away or moved, to be replaced by a new generation unaware of the forest ethic of Magnolia Woods.
 Still, many beautiful trees remain and continue to draw people to the park-like setting we enjoy, and often take for granted.
-Although they often outlive us, trees, like all living things are mortal and in order to maintain and even increase the benefits they provide we must continue to replant.
+Although they often outlive us, trees, like all living things are mortal and in order to maintain and even mazimize the benefits they provide we must continue to replant.

-Twice annually, the civic association organizes a volunteer effort to scour the neighborhood and remove litter and debris from curbsides.
-With unsightly litter recycled or disposed of, our neighborhood is cleaner, which boosts neighborhood pride, protects your investment in your home and aids in a faster turn on homes for sale.
+Twice annually, the civic association organizes a volunteer effort to scour the neighborhood and remove litter and debris from curb sides.
+When unsightly litter is removed and recycled, our neighborhood offers a cleaner and healthier environment.
+This, in turn, boosts neighborhood pride, protects homeowners’ investment in their property, and makes Magnolia Woods a more attractive destination for home buyers.